 In the countryside, especially in the desert and mountains, life is still very conservative.
 A lot of women my age don’t know how to read or write.
 They haven’t been to school.
 And they only speak their local Berber language.
 And the “only” work they do is keep the house, watch the children, bake bread and grow vegetables in the garden.

 Which means they are often much busier than their husbands, who might have a shop or restaurant and sit around drinking tea most of the day.
 But, it is still expected that the husband provides and brings the money home.

 My feeling is though, once the money is there, the woman is the one watching over it.
 She runs the household and makes sure all needs are taken care of.

 There are of course exceptions, where the village women also make some money.
 Here in Merzouga, a few women sell bread to the small shops in town.
 Some make and sell the traditional headscarves of the local berber style.

-And I know one woman who works as a seamstress, making dresses for lots of the other women.
-I first met her when I was looking for someone to sew cloth masks for me when the pandemic reached Morocco.
-By now, she has also made me a skirt and 2 dresses.
+And I know a couple of women who work as seamstresses, making dresses for lots of the other women.
+I first met one of them when I was looking for someone to sew cloth masks for me when the pandemic reached Morocco.
+By now, she has also made me half of my summer wardrobe.

 Traditional clothing of the women in Morocco

 It is a mystery to me how the women here survive the summer in all the layers of clothes they wear.
 No matter how hot, they will wear some pants or leggings, sometimes multiple layers.
 Undershirt, shirt with short or long sleeves, and a long dress.
 And then a headscarf plus a shawl of some sort on top, sometimes covering them from head to toe.